nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 <span style="color: #f66a0a;">Format:</span> `addremark INDEX /remark REMARK`

 * The index refers to the index number shown in the displayed internship list.
 The index **must be a positive integer** 1, 2, 3, …
-* The remark cannot be blank.
+* To delete an existing remark, simply input an empty string as the remark like so: <br>`addremark INDEX /remark `.

 <span style="color: #f66a0a;">Examples:</span>
 *  `addremark 1 /remark This internship has a behavioural interview!` <br> Adds or modifies the remark of the internship at index 1 to be `This internship has a behavioural interview!`.